-- Sexual Exploitation: Taking sexual advantage of another person for the benefit of oneself or a third party when consent is not present. - This includes but is not limited to the following actions (including when they are done by electronic means, methods, or devices): - Sexual voyeurism or permitting others to witness or observe the sexual or intimate activity of another person without that person's consent; - Indecent or lewd exposure or inducing others to expose themselves when consent is not present;19 - Recording any person engaged in sexual or intimate activity in a private space without that person's consent; - Distributing sexual information, images, or recordings about another person without that person's consent; - Recruiting, harboring, transportation, providing, or obtaining another person for the purpose of sexual exploitation; or - Incapacitation of another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct occurs. - Obscene gestures; - Sexual graffiti, pictures, or posters; - Sexually explicit profanity; - Stalking or cyberbullying that is based on gender or sex; or - E-mail, texting ("sexting") and internet use that violates this Policy.
+- Recruiting, harboring, transportation, providing, or obtaining another person for the purpose of sexual exploitation; or - Incapacitation of another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct occurs. - Obscene gestures; - Sexual graffiti, pictures, or posters; - Sexually explicit profanity; - Stalking or cyberbullying that is based on gender or sex; or - E-mail, texting ("sexting") and internet use that violates this Policy.

 All forms of sexual misconduct identified in this Policy are prohibited forms of sexual harassment.

 Other verbal, nonverbal, graphic, or physical conduct may create a hostile environment if the conduct is sufficiently severe, pervasive, objectively offensive that it denies access to HU's programs or activities.

-SMV D - Sexual Harassment20
+SMV D - Sexual Harassment21

 For purposes of Title IX, sexual harassment is conduct on the basis of sex that satisfies one or more of the following: (1) An HU employee of conditioning the provision of an HU aid, benefit, or service on an individual's participation in unwelcome sexual conduct; (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to HU's education program or activity; or (3) "Sexual assault" as defined in 20 U.S.C.
+1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
+12291(a)(10), "domestic violence" as defined in 34 U.S.C.
+12291(a)(30).